CraftTogetherMC/TC-Destinations/README.md

 This plugin was developed for the [CraftTogetherMC](https://github.com/CraftTogetherMC) minecraft-server, see also: [TC-Portals](https://github.com/CraftTogetherMC/TC-Portals)!

 ### A big thank you and lots of love go out to [TeamBergerhealer](https://github.com/bergerhealer)
-Also a lot of appreciation goes to the People behind [Cloud](https://github.com/Incendo/cloud) and [Adventure](https://github.com/KyoriPowered/adventure)!
+Also, a lot of appreciation goes to the People behind [Cloud](https://github.com/Incendo/cloud) and [Adventure](https://github.com/KyoriPowered/adventure)!

 #### Dev-Builds: [See here](https://ci.craft-together-mc.de/job/TC%20Destinations/)